Last update: April 28, 2021

 - Do not travel outside Denmark

-- Report to DIS all overnight travel outside of Copenhagen by completing the Travel Registration located in DIS Online Registration
+- Report to DIS all overnight travel outside of Copenhagen by completing the Travel Registration located in DIS Student Registration

 - Follow local guidelines related to social distancing and maximum group size